 In certain situations, paid parental leave may be granted up to six (6) months prior to or following an adoption or foster placement to fulfill legal requirements of the placement but may not be taken intermittently.
 Leave must be completed within twelve (12) months of the birth or placement date.
-Paid parental leave eligibility must be met prior to the start of the qualifying placement of a child.
+Paid parental leave eligibility must be met by the intended start date of their paid parental leave request.
 If an employee returns to work within the first six weeks following the placement, any remaining unused paid parental leave will be forfeited.